anthfran/wealthsimple-node/README.md

 Node.js client for Wealthsimple API: https://developers.wealthsimple.com

+This uses a functional programming style which provides a function for each individual API implemented.

 This is still under development and is a quick implementation for "Hack the 6".
 There is not functions for every API and they have not all been fully tested.
+I do not work for Wealthsimple and I do not know if I will ever finish this module.

+TODO List:
+* Complete functions for all Wealthsimple API's in v1
+* Break up into multiple files (auth, users, accounts, people, etc) so that you can import less functions if not all are required
+* Unit tests for all the functions

 ## Installation